 We intend to continue to qualify for treatment as a RIC under Subtitle A, Chapter 1 of Subchapter M of the Code.
 As a RIC, we are not subject to federal income tax on the portion of our taxable income and gains distributed to stockholders.
 To qualify as a RIC, we must meet certain source-of-income, asset diversification and annual distribution requirements.
 For more information regarding the requirements we must meet as a RIC, see "-Business Environment."
 Under the annual distribution requirements, we are required to distribute to stockholders at least 90% of our investment company taxable income, as defined by the Code.
-Our practice has been to pay out as distributions up to 100% of that amount.
+Our practice has been to pay out as distributions up to 100% of that amount

 In an effort to limit certain excise taxes imposed on RICs, we generally distribute during each calendar year, an amount at least equal to the sum of (1) 98% of our ordinary income for the calendar year, (2) 98.2% of our capital gains in excess of capital losses for the one-year period ending on October 31 of the calendar year and (3) any ordinary income and capital gains in excess of capital losses for preceding years that were not distributed during such years.
-However, we did incur an excise tax of \$31 and \$30 for the calendar years ended December 31, 2012 and 2011, respectively.
+However, we did incur an excise tax of \$0.3 million and \$31 for the calendar years ended December 31, 2013 and 2012, respectively.
 Under the RIC Modernization Act (the "RIC Act"), we are permitted to carry forward capital losses incurred in taxable years beginning after March 31, 2011, for an unlimited period.
-However, any losses incurred during tubes future taxable years will be required to be utilized prior to the losses incurred in pre-enactment taxable years, which carry an expiration date.
-As a result of this ordering rule, pre-enactment capital losses rather than only being considered short-term as permitted under previous regulation.
+However, any losses incurred during those future taxable years must be used prior to the losses incurred in pre-enactment taxable years, which carry an expiration date.
+Additionally, post-enactment capital loss carryforwards will retain their character as either short-term or long-term capital losses rather than only being considered short-term as permitted under previous regulation.
+Our total capital loss carryforward balance was \$8.7 million as of March 31, 2013, and, as a result of the net \$11.7 million capital gain related to the Venyu, ASH and Packerland exits during the nine months ended December 31, 2013, we expect that all losses incurred in pre-enactment taxable years will be fully utilized during the fiscal year ending March 31, 2014.